Manhattan Beach, California: Parks and recreation

-There are several public parks in the city.
-The largest and most popular is Polliwog Park located on Manhattan Beach Boulevard, two blocks west of Aviation Boulevard.
-Polliwog Park includes the Manhattan Beach Botanical Garden, as well as a small lake, open-air concert amphitheater, playground equipment, picnic tables, restrooms, and a fenced dog exercise area.
+Polliwog Park is the largest and most popular park.
+Located on Manhattan Beach Boulevard, two blocks west of Aviation Boulevard, Polliwog Park includes the Manhattan Beach Botanical Garden, as well as a small lake, open-air concert amphitheater, playground equipment, picnic tables, restrooms, and a fenced dog exercise area.
 It is also the site of the Manhattan Beach Historical Society Red Cottage, which is home to the city's collection of historical artifacts.
 Marine Avenue Park, west of Aviation Boulevard on Marine, has several lighted ball fields, basketball courts, and an indoor racket ball facility.
 A small skate park was added to Marine Avenue Park in 2017 after a 16-year battle over its location.
 Live Oak Park in the downtown area has ball fields, batting cages, playground equipment, basketball courts, tennis courts, and picnic tables.
 Additionally, Begg pool offers comprehensive swimming programs year around for both adults and children including instruction, recreational swimming, water aerobics, and even a youth swim team and adult swim club.
 Bruce's Beach (formerly Culiacan Park) is north of downtown.

 For over 50 years, the city of Manhattan Beach hosts an annual Hometown Fair at Live Oak Park in downtown Manhattan Beach.
 Popular among community residents, the fair features food and drink, live music, games and booths to raise funds for local causes.